CleverCloud/documentation/content/doc/applications/golang/_index.md

 ## Overview

 Clever Cloud allows you to deploy any Go application.
-This page will explain you how to set up your application to run it on our service.

-We currently support single module applications only.
-That means that your sources files just need to be at the project's root, and you can't have multiple modules running.

-You do not need to change a lot in your application, the *requirements* will help you configure your applications with some mandatory files to add, and properties to setup.
+This page will explain you how to set up your project to run it on our service.
+You won't not need to change a lot, the *requirements* will help you configure your applications with some mandatory files to add, and properties to setup.

 {{< readfile file="create-application.md" >}}